alakajam-team/alakajam/README.md

 # Alakajam! *(previously WeJam!)*

-> Current progress: A very early alpha website, with posts half-implemented, no events administration, awful security, and no voting system.
+> Current progress: An alpha website with support for events, games and posts/comments.
+No voting system yet.

 ## Initial setup